NouraSami/TileVania-Master-Game/README.md

 TileVania is a game made following the GameDev.tv Unity 2D Course.

-It's a game that revolves around the player eliminating enemies, avoiding traps and collecting coins to finally reach the next level.
+TileVania is a game that revolves around the player eliminating enemies, avoiding traps and collecting coins to finally reach the next level.

 # GamePlay